-As freezones evolve and broaden their appeal to beyond the historical business-cluster approach and related support services to one where zones that are more focussed on providing attractive amenities and locations (as well as zones that are perhaps more focussed on solely costs), the terminology that can appear on licences can be confusing and may differ from one zone to another, and between those that are relevant in mainland UAE outside of the free zones.
+As a result, the terminology that can appear on licences can be confusing.
+It may differ from one zone to another, and also between those in free zones and those relevant in mainland UAE.
 Some terms may also appear quite open to interpretation in ways that may not be intended.

 In practice, firms need to be mindful of how the SCA defines financial service activities.